kennege/malloc/README.md

 # malloc
-A simple malloc/free memory management demo in C
+A simple malloc/free memory management demo in C using sbrk() and a singly linked-list.

 The demo included in main() produces: